edisonpapers/lathrops-notes/2/README.md

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3002/manifest seq="2" right right
-That compound virus consisting of the weakened cultures of Rabies, Consumption Diptheria Cholera splenic fever Erusyphlis. ==Erysipelass=={description="interlined above by Lathrop"} Typhoid Yellow scarlest & malerial fever & several other diseases of microbic origin were given all the scholars children but one innoculation every 7 years by Law— That the diseases mentioned had become rare.
+That compound virus consisting of the weakened cultures of Rabies, Consumption Diptheria Cholera splenic fever Erusyphlis.
+Erysipelass Typhoid Yellow scarlest & malerial fever & several other diseases of microbic origin were given all the scholars children but one innoculation every 7 years by Law— That the diseases mentioned had become rare.

  All habitual criminals were isolated In districts—<del>sex</del> during their natural life— sexes apart, as an economic measure to prevent trouble to future generations.